Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 Keystone is an OpenStack service that provides API client authentication, service discovery, and distributed multi-tenant authorization by implementing OpenStack's Identity AP,

 This is a mostinportant service, from the user managment and which service where is runing all over mamanged from keystone service.

+8. **OpenStack Orchestration (HEAT)**

+- Provides template driven cloud application orchestration
+-  Modeled after AWS CloudFormation
+- Targeted to provide advanced functionality such as high availability and autoscaling

+9. **OpenStack Monitoring and Metering (CEILOMETER)**

+- Goal: To provide a single infrastructure to collect measurements from an entire OpenStack infrastructure; eliminate need for multiple agents attaching to multiple OpenStack projects
+- Primary targets metering and monitoring; provides extensibility

+10. ****

 > **hardware Requriment for Deployment of OpenStack**